SerafSec/serafsec.github.io/index.md

 layout: default
 ---

+# Who You Are

+You are a small business owner or manager who is concerned about ransomware, phishing, hackers, and other digital threats.
+You're not sure where to begin, and you really just want to get back to what you to best: helping your customers.
+Perhaps you've recently been hacked, or you've just seen a peer severely impacted by cybercriminals.

+You and your business have unique needs, risks, and constraints.
+You need an intelligent security assessment and a feasible security plan.

 # Who We Are

-We are a team of experienced cybersecurity professionals with more than 25 years of combined experience in the industry.
+We are a team of cybersecurity professionals with more than 25 years of combined experience in the industry.
 We have worked in a variety of roles such as network administration, system administration, DevOps, security engineering, project management, research and development, business